aframevr/aframe-site/src/docs/primitives/a-camera.md

 <a-cube></a-cube>
 ```

-But if we add a camera primitive and do not adjust it's position...
+But if we add a camera primitive and do not adjust its position...

 ```html
 <a-camera></a-camera>